KiCad/kicad-source-mirror/Documentation/development/commit-message-format.md

     git config --add include.path $(pwd)/helpers/git/fixes_alias

-## Bug report links # {#commit_bug_report_links}
+## 'fixes' alias # {#commit_fixes_alias}

-Once the alias is installed, it may be used to amend the most recent commit to include the bug report link:
+Once the alias configuration file is installed, it may be used to amend the most recent commit to include the bug report link:

     git fixes 1234567